-- Demonstrate the Borough's history, particularly during its main period of growth.
-This includes buildings important for its social history such as schools, churches, public buildings, leisure, entertainment and commercial buildings.
+- demonstrate the City's history, particularly during its main period of growth.
+This includes buildings important for its social history such as schools, churches, public buildings, leisure, entertainment and commercial buildings

-The building should not already be on the Government's statutory list.
+The building should not already be on the Government' statutory list.

 The building's age and original use are important factors.
 Most pre-Victorian buildings which substantially survive are included.
 The major civic and cultural buildings of the Victorian and Edwardian eras are also included.
 Buildings built after 1914 are included only if they are especially noteworthy.

-Policies for Locally Listed Buildings are in the Borough’s Planning Policy Documents
+Policies for Locally Listed Buildings are in the Citys Planning Policy Documents